 Scouts will begin to submit applications as soon as your research advisor launches your screener.

-Use filters, sorting, and scout ratings to help pick scouts that are right for your mission.
+Use scout ratings, filters, and sorting tools to help pick scouts that are right for your mission.

 Ratings (Potential Fit)

-You can also rate groups of scouts at a time, by using "Select All" and the flag icon.
+You can also rate groups of scouts at one time, by selecting the checkbox in the upper lefthand corner of an application.

 All applications views and exports will respect filters you've applied.

-When viewing an individual application, you'll see 3 tabs on the right that give you access to scout details, tags, and notes.
+When viewing an individual application, you'll see 3 tabs on the right that give you access to notes, tags, and groups.

-Click the "Notes" tab on the scout sidebar to write a note about a specific scout's application for the benefit of your colleagues.
+Click the "Notes" tab on the scout sidebar to write a note about a specific scout's application for your colleague's benefit, or your own.
 (Scouts cannot see notes).
+Mention your colleagues to draw their attention to your notes.

 Use bookmarks to take note of applications you'll want to return to later.

-To bookmark an application, you'll click the ribbon icon, found on the bottom right below the scout Details/Tags/Notes sidebar.
+To bookmark an application, click the ribbon icon, found in the top right corner -- above their application, and below your profile image.

 You can sort scouts by a number of characteristics: